jwnukoski/dsa/README.md

 ### General Rules
 1. This project is intended to be **readable** by developers of all levels.
 This is intended to help developers contribute and learn concepts.
 Always avoid unnecessary shorthand code.
 2. Where possible, functions should be written in a immutable way and always return something.
+3. Include type checking at the begginning of functions for when TypeScript is not used or a runtime issue occurs.
-3. ESlint is provided for consistent styling.
+4. ESlint is provided for consistent styling.
 Do not modify the .eslintrc.yml file.
-4. Create a branch for your changes, create a pull request to 'development'.
-Pull requests on the 'main' branch are automatically built published to npm.
+5. Create a branch for your changes, create a pull request to 'development'.
+Pull requests on the 'main' branch are automatically published to npm.
+6. Avoid additional dependencies at all costs.

 ### Prerequisites
 This project uses [bun.sh](https://bun.sh/).